CropAi/Android-Application/README.md

 2. Open the application on your personal device and you should have it ready to use.

-3. As every typical Android Applications, we beleieve in making your experience the simplest and best and so we have designed a highly curated  [onboarding]("https://developer.android.com/training/tv/playback/onboarding") process for you by providing you with a sweet and crisp description on using our application.
+3. As every typical Android Applications, we believe in making your experience the simplest and best and so we have designed a highly curated  [onboarding]("https://developer.android.com/training/tv/playback/onboarding") process for you by providing you with a sweet and crisp description on using our application.
    You may proceed on your own at this  of time or ......🧓

 **SPOILER ALERT**: You can view everything on the app starting from this point moving forward.
 We hope you don't mind...😜😏